otterrev/otterarchive/README.md

 Hey, I'm Sky/Wonu (he/they)

-Feel free to check out what is meant to be my archives, blog, portfolio, and resume on here, although I will probably update semi-consistently.
+Feel free to check out what is meant to be my archives on here, although I will probably update semi-consistently.

 Last Updated: 2025 Oct 29